Black Lawyers Matter

 Black Lawyers Matter Access Day - Saturday, 4 November 2017

 11am - 5pm at University Place, Oxford Road.

-Thinking about applying to university for September 2018?
+This event was hosted for students thinking about applying to university for September 2018.

 Launch of the Lemn Sissay Law Bursaries - Wednesday, 13 September 2017